Masonry (retaining) Walls

 Concrete: The concrete block walling system has a stylish appearance.

 Concrete with Stone Veneer: The pros and cons of these walls are similar to concrete.
 However, the wall is a bit longer to build but you have to pour the concrete and allow it to settle before constructing the stone veneer.
 The wall will look like a through-and-through stone after completion.

 Brick: Brick is an excellent choice if you are looking for the best results.
-The brick layer that you hire should have a lot of experience in this industry.
+The bricklayer that you hire should have a lot of experience in this industry.

-Stone: There are different types and colours of stone and can be natural or cut.
+Stone: There are different types and colors of stone and can be natural or cut.
 The advantages of stone are similar to bricks and you need to use the right drainage to avoid cracking.

 Boulders: This is an excellent addition to the colonial or mid-century yard scape.
 You need heavy equipment to install these walls.

 Timber; You can use some hardwoods, treated pine, and railway ties on your retaining walls.
 Wood can be stunning as long as you set it well.
 However, it can not last for long because of decay and hence you have to treat your wood before using it.